 One potential tool you can use to find out where those links are is Majestic, which gives you insights on which links are most and least valuable.
 Just like any other content marketing tools, I would recommend doing some research on the available tools out there, give a few of them a try if they offer free trials, and see which tool is right for you and will give you the most value.

-- Find out what customers are saying about you
+Find out what customers are saying about them

 Whether you are a local business or not, if you get traffic from review sites like Google and Yelp, you will want to include how your competitors are doing on those sites in your analysis as well.
 Check out how many reviews they have and what their ratings are.
 Look for trends in both positive and negative ratings to see if there is something your competition is not delivering that you can beat them at?
 And find out if there are any unmet needs that you can leverage to grow your business.